Synerlabs/cohorts/docs/entity-relationship-diagram.md

 ## Database Schema Notes

+1. **Flexible Organization Types**: The `organization_types` table defines the types of organizations that can exist in the system, each with its own metadata schema for validation.

+2. **Relationship Types**: The `relationship_types` table defines the types of relationships that can exist between organizations, such as parent-child, affiliate, division, etc.

+3. **Organization Relationships**: The `organization_relationships` table tracks relationships between organizations with metadata, validity periods, and approval status.

+4. **Organization Requirements**: The `organization_requirements` table defines prerequisites for organization affiliation, such as application forms, membership tiers, connections to other organizations, or subscriptions.

+5. **Forms System**: The `forms` and `form_submissions` tables provide a flexible system for creating and processing application forms with custom fields.

+6. **Enhanced Membership Activation**: The `membership_tier` table supports multiple activation types, including form-based and multi-step activation processes.

-1. The `parent_id` field in the `group` table establishes the hierarchical relationship between organizations.
+7. The `parent_id` field in the `group` table establishes the hierarchical relationship between organizations.

-2. The `group_users` table associates users with multiple organizations, and each association can have one or more memberships through the `memberships` table.
+8. The `group_users` table associates users with multiple organizations, and each association can have one or more memberships through the `memberships` table.

-3. Each organization can define its own membership tiers with different pricing, duration, and activation requirements.
+9. Each organization can define its own membership tiers with different pricing, duration, and activation requirements.

-4. Role-based permissions are managed through the `group_roles` and `role_permissions` tables.
+10. Role-based permissions are managed through the `group_roles` and `role_permissions` tables.

-5. The `applications` table (not shown in diagram) tracks membership applications and their approval status.
+11. The `applications` table (not shown in diagram) tracks membership applications and their approval status.

-6. The `revenue_sharing_rules` table defines how payments should be split between parent and child organizations:
+12. The `revenue_sharing_rules` table defines how payments should be split between parent and child organizations:
     - Can be percentage-based (e.g., 10% to parent org) or fixed amount
     - Can apply to all membership tiers or specific tiers
     - Supports both revenue sharing and bundled membership models

-7. The `payment_distributions` table tracks how each payment was distributed:
+13. The `payment_distributions` table tracks how each payment was distributed:
     - Records the original payment and all resulting distributions
     - Stores the source and destination organizations for each distribution
     - Identifies whether the distribution was due to revenue sharing or bundled memberships

 This structure supports all the complex membership scenarios described in the platform documentation, including hierarchical relationships, multiple affiliations, institutional memberships, and payment distribution between organizations.